buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcLinearMomentMeasure.md

 # IfcLinearMomentMeasure

-_IfcLinearMomentMeasure_ is a measure of linear moment.
+_IfcLinearMomentMeasure_ is a measure of linear moment.<!-- end of definition -->

 Usually measured in Nm/m.

 Type: REAL

 > HISTORY New type in IFC2x.